oketaiwoesther/Customer-Data-Project/README.md

 ### Project Objective
 This project was designed to address the following Analysis goals;
 1. Analyze customer data using pivot tables to find subscription patterns.
-2. Calculate the average subscription duration and identify the most populars ubscription types.
+2. Calculate the average subscription duration and identify the most populars subscription types.
 3. Create any other interesting reports.
 4. Retrieve the total number of customers from each region.
 5. Find the most popular subscription type by the number of customers.